• How Factoring Works (Typical Flow)

 A staffing firm issues $120,000 of net-60 invoices in March but needs payroll weekly.
 It sells $100,000 of eligible receivables to a factor at a discount.
 The factor advances ~85–90% immediately, then remits the reserve (minus fees) when the client pays.
 Customers may receive a notice of assignment directing payment to the factor—transparency matters for relationship trust.

 Invoice factoring converts qualified receivables into near-term cash by selling them to a factor who collects later.
-It can unlock growth when payment terms lag your cost structure, but fees, recourse, and customer notice matter.
-Pair any financing strategy with disciplined invoicing—clear documents, predictable cycles, and professional presentation—so verification is fast and disputes stay rare.
+It can unlock growth when payment terms lag your cost structure, but fees, recourse terms, and customer notification requirements matter.
+Pair any financing strategy with disciplined invoicing so verification is fast and disputes stay rare.
+If you explore factoring, bring sample invoices and your aging report to early conversations -- factors underwrite documents and debtor quality.

 Share